Liar's Dice (film): Synopsis

 The canvas of the film stretches from a small village in the mountains called Chitkul on the border with China, to the big city of Delhi.
 Kamala, a young mother from a tribal community, her three-year-old daughter, and her daughter's pet goat, embark on a journey to find her husband who has been missing for the last five months.
 Along the way, they meet an army deserter, Nawazuddin, who accompanies them.
 They travel together until they reach the house of Kamala's husband's boss, but he is away.
 Kamala and Nawazuddin quarrel and part ways.
-Kamala decides to go to Delhi to search for her husband, and she runs into Nawazuddin at the train station.
+She decides to go to Delhi to search for her husband and runs into Nawazuddin at the train station.
 He decides to accompany her and her daughter once more, in order to keep them safe.
 They arrive in Delhi together and a series of mishaps ensues.
 Kamala keeps trying to call her husband's phone and finally hears a ringtone.
 The ringing appears to be coming from Nawazuddin's bag, however.
 Kamala opens the bag and finds her husband's wallet, his watch, and his belongings.

 At the end of the film, Nawazuddin is seen working in construction and Kamala is back in her village.